-3. Contributions
+Contributions

 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
 353. These statutes are established and amended by the state legislature.
-General Employees Plan members were required to contribute 6.50 percent of their annual covered salary in 2019 and 2020.
+General Employees Plan members were required to contribute 6.50 percent of their annual covered salary in 2021 and 2022.
+The employer was required to contribute 7.50 percent of annual covered salary in 2021 and 2022.